Lancaster Data Conversations

 When is the next Lancaster Data Conversations event?

-The theme of the event is Data Security and Confidentiality.
+The theme of the event is Software as Data.

 Follow the link here or on the top right and register as speaker or attendee.